/content/sps/us/en/search-results.html

 Over the last five decades, CCC has helped more than 5,000 clients around the world discover the operational and environmental benefits of turbomachinery controls solutions.
 Explore the CCC 50th Anniversary project for more on our company’s history, the experts who have shaped the CCC story and the evolution of turbomachinery controls space since our founding in 1974.

-Let's shape the future of turbomachinery controls together.
+Let's shape the future of compressor controls together.